What is a B2B Pricing Strategy?

 Adding to the challenge, external pricing triggers such as frequent cost changes, inconsistent demand, competitive price threats, and disruptive eCommerce trends complicate and slow price changes by bringing in more processes and decision-makers.
 What makes price management software so beneficial is that it aligns teams, smooths out the pricing process, and enables flexible, rapid responses to external triggers.

-A price management tool offers cost pass-through functionality, which allows prices to be updated quickly in a central location and delivered to sales quoting and agreement tools transparently.
+A price management tool allows prices to be updated quickly in a central location and delivered to sales quoting and agreement tools transparently.
 The result is price changes that can easily be calculated, tracked, and communicated.
-Also ensuring prices are accurate and consistent across all sales channels is a critical piece of a price management strategy.
 Price management software provides unparalleled capabilities to dynamically update prices and deliver them seamlessly into any ERP, CRM, CPQ, or eCommerce system.

 Read More: An Introduction to Price Management